JustinGOSSES/wellio.js/README.md

 <a href="https://github.com/vkiryukhin/vkBeautify">VKbeautify.js</a> is a script for adding spaces and such to JSON to make them prettier when printed.
 <a href="https://github.com/google/code-prettify">run_prettify.js</a> does something similar but is focused on making it print nicely into HTML DOM elements.

+### DIST Folder
+The DIST folder holds files for the node.js version of wellio that runs on the server side or is called from the browser using require.js.
+The file with the wellio functions in the dist folder is index.js.
+The NPM page is <a href="https://www.npmjs.com/package/wellio"> here</a>.

 ## Road Map
 Right now, wellio.js just does LAS -> Wellio JSON.
 There are variety of features that could be added to increase the functionality of wellio and in particular enable cross-communication with other LAS-focused projects.